 - A (4 grade points) Excellent - B (3 grade points) Above average - C (2 grade points) Average - D (1 grade point) Below average - F (0 grade point) Failing - R (0 grade point) Satisfactory effort.
 Student attended class regularly and did assigned work, but did not meet course learning objectives.
 Credits apply for course load, but do not apply toward completion of a program, and are not used in computing grade point average for that term.
-Students must repeat the course within one year or the R changes to an F. This grade applies only to a limited number of developmental courses.
+Students must repeat the course within one year or the R changes to an F. This grade applies only to the following developmental courses: MTH20, MTH30, MTH31, MTH60, MTH65, MTH70, WR0525, WR60 and WR90.
 For more information on the R grade, refer to Financial Aid rules and the Academic Notification System. - Y (0 grade point) No basis for evaluation.
 The student did not attend class, and/or did not complete enough of the requirements to provide basis for grade.
 Course credit is not used in computing grade point average. - S (0 grade point) Satisfactory equivalent to a C or better.
 Credit as specified.
 Course credit is not used in computing grade point average. - U (0 grade point) Unsatisfactory no credit earned.
 Course credit is not used in computing grade point average. - I Incomplete no credit.
-"I" is given for passing work, which could not be completed during the finals week of the term because of circumstances beyond the student's control. - Z Grades were not received from instructor.
+"I " is given for passing work, which could not be completed during the finals week of the term because of circumstances beyond the student's control. - Z Grades were not received from instructor.
 Student will be notified when grade is posted to the transcript. - M Multi-term course.
-Class begins one term and ends in another.
+Class begins in one term and ends in another.
 Grades are issued at a later date.